 Note On input conversion before calling the C function, the sign representation will be placed in the string according to the leading or trailing sign base modifiers that are selected.
 On output conversion (after returning from the C function), any supported sign representation is allowed.
-See "leading or trailing signs" on page 101 for the supported sign representations.
+See the description of leading or trailing signs (on page 96) for the supported sign representations.